MMagg-dev/Game-Checklist-for-AC-Odyssey/README.md

 * Application available in English, French, and Portuguese

 ### Notes
 Please note that this is a third party, fan-made application.
-Assassin’s Creed, Assassin’s Creed Odyssey, and all related copyrights and trademarks are owned by Ubisoft Quebec and Ubisoft.
 This app is not maintained by, affiliated to or endorsed by Ubisoft Quebec or Ubisoft.
+Part of launcher icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/).

 ### Legal
 Privacy Policy and Terms of Use are available [here](https://github.com/MMagg-dev/Game-Checklist-for-AC-Odyssey/tree/master/Legal) in English, French, and Portuguese.